Generalized Heralded Generation of Non-Gaussian States Using an Optical Parametric Amplifier: Discussion and conclusion

 In this work, we have generalized the heralded OPA protocol into a highly versatile and practical source for distinct classes of nG states.
 By moving beyond the coherent state inputs of previous scheme, we have demonstrated that a single, integrated setup can perform two critical functions: the generation of high-fidelity, larger-amplitude squeezed SC states from a SV input, and the significant amplification of non-Gaussianity from small-amplitude SC states, producing tailored photon number superpositions.

 A key finding of our analysis is the protocol's intrinsic equivalence to an integrated two-photon subtraction for a SV input.
 This operation is achieved not with discrete, lossy optical components, but within the stable environment of the OPA itself, yielding a squeezed even SC state with a coherent amplitude of $\alpha\approx1.4$---a value challenging to achieve with sequential single-photon subtraction.
 Furthermore, when the input is a small-amplitude SC state, the protocol acts as a non-Gaussianity engine, distilling states that closely approximate high-value resources---such as the specific superposition $\vert0\rangle-1.4\vert2\rangle$ and squeezed three-photon state---with fidelities exceeding 0.99.
 The robustness of these states is confirmed by their retention of significant Wigner negativity under initial, realistic levels of photon loss, underscoring their potential for practical applications.
+We provide a summary of the OPA-based heralded state generation protocol in Table .\ref{tab:2}, which specifies, for a given input quantum state, its corresponding optimized output state and the effective operation connecting them.

 The experimental viability of our proposal is firmly supported by its practical performance metrics.
 The calculated per-trial success probabilities, ranging from $10^{-4}$ to $10^{-2}$ for a gain $g\in[1,10]$, are commensurate with other established heralding schemes including SPAC states \citep{2004S} and cluster state generation \citep{PhysRevLett.97.110501}.
-When combined with modern high-repetition-rate laser sources \citep{Wakui:20,PhysRevA.103.013710,CHEN2025111703}, these probabilities translate to substantial absolute generation rates of $10^{5}$ to $10^{7}$states per second, confirming the experimental feasibility of our proposal.
+When combined with modern high-repetition-rate laser sources \citep{Wakui:20,CHEN2025111703}, these probabilities translate to substantial absolute generation rates of $10^{5}$ to $10^{7}$states per second, confirming the experimental feasibility of our proposal.

 The performance and scalability of this protocol are poised for further enhancement through technological advances.
 Progress in low-loss integrated photonics \citep{PhysRevLett.133.083803} will minimize decoherence, while advances in high-efficiency superconducting single-photon detectors \citep{3803,Korzh2020np} will maximize the heralding efficiency and thus the effective generation rate.
 The inherent versatility and integrated nature of our scheme make it highly amenable to these ongoing developments.